 In this last instance, the ESS Rule requires the use of equation 8 to determine the baseline energy consumption of the lighting upgrade, which is not supported by the Commercial Lighting Calculation Tool.
-You must contact the Scheme Administrator when undertaking this type of upgrade for further guidance.
+ACPs must contact the Scheme Administrator when undertaking this type of upgrade for further guidance.

-You can develop your own calculation tool if you wish, but we recommend you calibrate its outputs against the Scheme Administrator tool.
+ACPs can develop their own calculation tool if they wish, but the Scheme Administrator recommends ACPs calibrate its outputs against the Scheme Administrator tool.